poojahooda22/framer-project/README.md

 ## Expanding the ESLint configura

-If you are developing a production application, we recommend updating the configura
+If you are developing a production application, we recommend updating the configur

 - Configure the top-level `parserOptions` property